apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 ---
-title: "Auto Model Updates in RunInference Transforms using SideInputs"
+title: "Auto Update ML models using WatchFilePattern"
 ---
 <!--
 Licensed under the Apache License, Version 2.0 (the "License");